 Protecting your fingers in archery is very important.

-Today I want to talk about how easy it is to use a finger tab and where to get really nice ones:
+Today I want to talk about how easy it is to use a finger tab and where to get nice ones:

 Name: Allen Company Finger Tab